Sewing Leather by Hand | Stonestreet Leather

 Best Sewing Machine for Leather

-When choosing your sewing machine for leather, pay attention to motor power, stitch length, stitch speed, reliability, and its ability to tackle thickness.
-Since leather is such a tough material to work with, we recommend a sewing machine labeled as ‘heavy duty’.
+When choosing your sewing machine for leather, please pay attention to motor power, stitch length, stitch speed, reliability, and its ability to tackle thickness.
+Since leather is such a tough material to work with, we recommend a sewing machine labeled as ‘heavy-duty.’

-The Janome HD1000, Singer CG590, and Toyota FSG325 are each contenders for the best sewing machines for heavy-duty materials like leather.
-While the Singer CG590 features better specifications in general, all three sewing machines offer enough features for most home leather projects.
+The Janome HD1000, Singer CG590, and Toyota FSG325 are contenders for the best sewing machines for heavy-duty materials like leather.
+While the Singer CG590 features better specifications, all three sewing machines offer enough features for most home leather projects.